Akwasi: Male Variants of Akwasi

 Day names in Ghana vary in spelling among the various Akan subgroups.
-The name is spelt Akwasi or Kwasi by the Akuapem and Ashanti subgroups while the Fante subgroup spell it as Kwesi.
+The name is spelt Akwasi or Kwasi by the Akuapem, Akyem, Akwamu, Bono and Ashanti subgroups while the Fante subgroup spell it as Kwesi.

 Female version of Akwasi

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
 The variant of the name used for a female child born on Sunday is Akosua.

 Notable people with the name

 Most Ghanaian children have their cultural day names in combination with their English or Christian names.
 Some notable people with such names are: